awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLAP.md

 1. Add the **OLAP** option to the option group\.
 For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, apply the option group when you launch the instance\.
-For more information, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
+For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, apply the option group by modifying the instance and attaching the new option group\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ## Using Oracle OLAP<a name="Oracle.Options.OLAP.Using"></a>